 When are the results visible?

 I saw results around my eyes within about 3 days and that literally amazed me.
 My forehead however, took a little longer at around 10 days.
-I did spent a few days frowning and wondering it had indeed worked at all, but Savan did assure me that it can take that long and it’s mostly expected.
+I did spend a few days frowning and wondering it had indeed worked at all, but Savan did assure me that it can take that long and it’s mostly expected.

 See this video below which shows the changes to my forehead when I try to frown…